EMF Services

 700 MHz Cellular Band

-Extreme and Unrealistic Guidelines
+Unrealistic Exposure Guidelines

 Most people recognize that the most extreme position on any issue is seldom the best.
 Likewise, the lowest exposure guideline number is not necessarily the best number.
 At the far extreme, we could all be advised to live in a welded steel box with no windows and a leakproof RF door.
 How practical is that, and how good would that quality of life be?
 It is time we allowed reason to prevail over fear.